aexeagmbh/www.clunc.eu/pelican/content/clunc.md

 ### Power to the participants – you decide what clunc will be like

-The day will start with an impulse panel to kick off your synapsis.
+The day will start with a keynote to kick off your synapsis.
 CLUNC is a user-generated unconference , the content is provided by the attendees.

 All CLUNC needs are your thoughts, ideas and opinions!